INCENSE

 2) make (someone) very angry.

-The solo performance features taiko drums, shinobue flutes, and vocals, mixed with electronic loops and samples as Watanabe explores the dual uses and meanings of the piece's title—burning and calming, smoldering and healing, provocation and release—as they relate to personal ritual, social conflict and rising above the tumultuous moment.
+Multi-instrumentalist and composer Kaoru Watanabe explores the dual uses and meanings of the piece's title—burning and calming, smoldering and healing, provocation and release—as they relate to personal ritual, social conflict, and rising above the tumultuous moment.
+This solo features Watanabe on Japanese flutes and percussion, zithers and vocalization, mixed with electronics - the convergence of ancient and modern technologies.

-Developed during the pandemic and premiered live at Joe’s Pub in NYC, Watanabe has since performed the work at Dartmouth College, Lincoln Center and excerpts at Hirshorn Museum, Centre Musique de Monde in Montreal, Antenna Cloud Farm and elsewhere.
+Initially developed during the pandemic and premiered live at Joe’s Pub in NYC, Watanabe has since performed the work at Dartmouth College, Lincoln Center, and excerpts at Hirshorn Museum, Yokohama’s Osanbashi Hall, Centre Musique de Monde in Montreal, Antenna Cloud Farm, and elsewhere.

 Artist bio: